shaunak14k/Wordle-Java/README.md

 * For the simulated keyboard, i have used 3 JPanels and 27 JButtons, (10 JButtons on panel1, 9 JButtons on panel2 and 8 JButtons on panel 3).

+* To get the "wordle question word", i have generated a random number from 1 to 5757 (the total number of lines in the word text file).
+The word that exists at the random number (line no.) will be the word taken as wordle for rest of the program/game.

-* After hitting enter/ clicking enter key, the word will be first checked if it exists in the text file, if it doesn't then a message will be shown as "word does not exist".
+* After entering any word and hitting enter/ clicking enter key, the word will be first checked if it exists in the text file, if it doesn't then a message will be shown as "word does not exist".
 If the word exists, then the word will be compared character by chracter with the "wordle question word".

 * If the position and letter both matches then it will show in green-background colored label, if any letter of input word matches with any letter of "wordle word" then it will be shown in yellow-background colored label, if neither letter nor the location matches then no background color will be there for the label.